Next.js Quick start guide

 This guide shows you how to connect Prepr to a Next.js project to get data from Prepr CMS.
 You'll learn how to make a simple blog with Next.js and Prepr CMS.
 By the end of this guide, you'll have a working app that looks like the image below.

 If you want to skip ahead, try out the zero installation demo on Stackblitz (opens in a new tab) or clone the repository on GitHub (opens in a new tab) to run the demo locally.
-These resources and the steps below are based on the latest version of Next.js including the App router.
+These resources and the steps below are based on the latest version of Next.js.

 Prerequisites